-The Earned Income Tax Credit is the single most effective federal antipoverty program for working-age households-providing a financial boost for low-income workers.
+The Earned Income Tax Credit is the single most effective federal antipoverty program for working-age households providing a financial boost to workers with lower incomes.

 United Ways of California has a network of free tax prep sites powered by IRS-certified volunteers to bring free tax services to the community.
 Visit us at MyFreeTaxes.org for free filing options.